Volunteer with Oregon Adaptive Sports

 Volunteers are the heart and core of Oregon Adaptive Sports.
 We welcome enthusiastic and dedicated volunteers age 18 and up to join our team.
 There is no minimum time commitment to volunteer aside from initial orientation and training and we are seeking volunteers for programming as well as administrative roles.
 All volunteers are may be subject to a background screening.

-All new OAS volunteers are required to attend a New Volunteer Orientation, create a volunteer account, and complete an on-snow training before assisting on any programs.
-Please follow the steps below if you wish to volunteer on programs this winter season!
+All new OAS volunteers are required to attend a New Volunteer Orientation, review OAS volunteer readings, create a volunteer account, and complete a Summer Volunteer Training before assisting on any programs.
+Please follow the steps below to get started and become part of the OAS volunteer team this summer!

-STEP 1: Attend an Intro to OAS: New Volunteer Orientation
+STEP 1: Attend an Intro to OAS Orientation

 All new volunteers must attend a New Volunteer Orientation to learn more about who we are, who we serve, and what we do.
-Orientations are offered in person and online before winter programs begin.
-To register, follow the link below for your home mountain or visit our events page for a calendar view:
+Orientations are offered at the beginning of every program season, and occasionally throughout the season as needed.
+To register for an upcoming New Volunteer Orientation, please select from the dates below:

 STEP 3: Create an Account!